-The policy of the College is to provide an accessible campus, both in terms of physical plant and programs/services, to all students, staff and visitors.
+The policy of the College is to provide an accessible campus, both in terms of physical plant and programs/services, to all students, staff, and visitors.
 The College will comply with all regulations as set forth by Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Americans with Disabilities Act Amendments Act of 2008, and the Illinois Accessibility Code of 1988.
-The Office of Disability Services is responsible for coordinating support service and accommodations for students; addressing concerns from students, staff and the public regarding compliance and accessibility; working with the physical plant director to review physical accessibility of the campus; assisting the office of Human Resources with services for staff with disabilities; and addressing specific needs of visitors who wish access to the College's programs and services.
+Accessibility Services, part of the Department of Counseling Services, is responsible for coordinating support services and accommodations for students; addressing concerns from students, staff, and the public regarding compliance and accessibility; working with the physical plant director to review physical accessibility of the campus; assisting the Office of Human Resources with services for staff with disabilities; and addressing specific needs of visitors who wish access to the College's programs and services.

-Special Support services are provided to students with disabilities who are otherwise qualified to participate in and benefit from a specific course, program or activity under the following conditions:
+Special support services are provided to students with disabilities who are otherwise qualified to participate in and benefit from a specific course, program, or activity under either of the following conditions:

-- 1. A rehabilitation, psychological, medical or educational report describing the disability has been received by the Office of Disability Services from a proper authority (i.e., doctor, psychologist, Dept. of Rehabilitation, etc.). - An assessment by the Office of Disability Services staff determines the need for services in order for the student to successfully complete a course, program, or activity.
-The existence of a mental or physical disability, in itself, does not justify the need for special support services. - 3.
-A student voluntarily presents him/herself for services and signs a Release of Personal/Academic Information form.
+- A rehabilitation, psychological, medical, or educational report describing the disability has been received by Accessibility Services from a recognized authority (i.e., doctor, psychologist, Dept. of Rehabilitation, etc.). - An assessment by Accessibility Services staff determines the need for services in order for the student to successfully complete a course, program, or activity.
+The existence of a mental or physical disability, in itself, does not justify the need for special support services.

+The College's duty to provide services under the aforementioned laws is initiated when the student voluntarily requests services and signs a Release of Personal/Academic Information form.